101 Best New Home Gifts for Young Adults

 Shop now at Amazon From Amazon

-Effortlessly control your HVAC with the Google Nest Learning Thermostat.
+Homeowners can effortlessly control their HVAC and improve energy efficiency with the Google Nest Learning Thermostat.
 It learns your preferences and energy consumption patterns and then creates an auto-schedule to ensure that your home is the perfect temperature when you walk through the door.
 This means that you won’t be cooling or heating an empty house.
 Independent studies reveal that the Nest Learning Thermostat can reduce your cooling bills by 15% and reduce yout heating bills by 10% to 12%.
 The thermostat can also be activated remotely, so you can control it from your phone, tablet, or laptop – whether you’re at home or away.

 -